Comparator automata in quantitative verification: Limit-average comparator

 Every $\omega$-context-free language can be written in the form of $\bigcup_{i=0}^n U_i \cdot V_i^{\omega}$ where $U_i$ and $V_i $ are context-free languages over finite words.
 The rest of this proof is similar to the proof for non-$\omega$-regularity of $\L_{LA}$. \end{proof}

-In the next section, we will define {\em prefix-average comparison} as a relaxation of limit-average comparison.
-To show how prefix-average comparison relates to limit-average comparison, we will require the following two lemmas: Quantifiers $\exists^{\infty}i$ and $\exists^{f}i$ denote the existence of {\em infinitely} many and {\em only finitely} many indices $i$, respectively. \begin{lem} Let $A$ and $B$ be sequences s.t.~their limit average exists.
-If $\exists^{\infty}i, \Sum{A[0,i-1]} \geq \Sum{B[0,i-1]}$ then $\LA{A} \geq \LA{B}$.
+In the next section, we will define \emph{prefix-average comparison} as a relaxation of limit-average comparison.
+To show how prefix-average comparison relates to limit-average comparison, we will require the following two lemmas: Quantifiers $\exists^{\infty}i$ and $\exists^{f}i$ denote the existence of \emph{infinitely} many and \emph{only finitely} many indices $i$, respectively.